-If you don’t have any baking twine in the kitchen, another option is to use teabag string as it is made from food grade material.
-You can see from the picture below, it does a good job of holding the bouquet garni together.
+If you don’t have any baking twine in the kitchen, another option is to use teabag string as it is made from food-grade material.

 A mix of vegetables usually consisting of onion, celery and carrots that are diced and cooked until tender.